Are Drones the New Drug Mules?

 But what does comprehensive treatment look like?
 For everyone who enters recovery, treatment plans should be a little bit different based on their unique treatment goals.
 They may include any combination of the following as well as other treatment interventions:

-- Medical care: Medical detox, medical monitoring, and medication associated with the treatment of detox and/or mental health symptoms or disorders – these may be major parts of the initial stage of drug rehab, depending upon the needs of the client.
+Medical detox, medical monitoring, and medication associated with the treatment of detox and/or mental health symptoms or disorders – these may be major parts of the initial stage of drug rehab, depending upon the needs of the client.

-- Traditional therapies: Personal therapy, group therapy sessions, and 12-Step meetings – there are numerous traditional options that are often the foundation of a comprehensive treatment program.
+Personal therapy, group therapy sessions, and 12-Step meetings – there are numerous traditional options that are often the foundation of a comprehensive treatment program.

-- Alternative therapies: Nutritional therapy, cinema therapy, journaling, outdoor and adventure therapy, and sports therapy – there is a wide array of therapeutic interventions that are interactive and engaging to clients who would like to explore recovery from different perspectives.
+Nutritional therapy, cinema therapy, journaling, outdoor and adventure therapy, and sports therapy – there is a wide array of therapeutic interventions that are interactive and engaging to clients who would like to explore recovery from different perspectives.

-- Holistic treatments: Yoga, meditation, acupuncture, bodywork, and massage – these too can be used effectively to augment a well-rounded treatment program.
+Yoga, meditation, acupuncture, bodywork, and massage – these too can be used effectively to augment a well-rounded treatment program.

 What’s right for you or your loved one in addiction treatment?